jsknnr/vintage-story-server/README.md

 If you absolutely require to run the process in the container as a gid/uid other than 10000, you can build your own image based on my dockerfile.

 ### serverconfig.json
+If you do not mount a serverconfig.json file into the container, then the container will build one for you.

 Most of the settings for the server are in `serverconfig.json` which exists at `/home/vintagestory/data/serverconfig.json` in the container.
 You can supply your own serverconfig.json by mounting it into the container in the method of your choosing.
 If the serverconfig.json file is not found during startup, the container will create one for you based on the variables you can define in [Server Config Environment Variables](#server-config-environment-variables)